WaveBlocks/WaveBlocksND/doc/source/manual/first_glance.rst

 ------------

-The *WaveBlocks* project is a collection of reusable software components providing many of the objects used in the study of semi-classical wavepackets.
+The *WaveBlocks* project is a collection of reusable software components providing many of the objects used in the study of semi-classical wave-packets.
-Currently it's all about the time-dependent Schroedinger equation and the time evolution of initial states.
+Currently it's all about the time-dependent Schrödinger equation and the time evolution of initial states.

 One of the main goals is to provide a set of building blocks - hence the project's name - that are well tested and reliable.
-The included features range from very simple mathematical operations like specialized quadrature rules to basic data structures for semi-classical wavepackets to more high-level simulation algorithms and some non-standard plotting functions.
+The included features range from very simple mathematical operations like specialized quadrature rules to basic data structures for semi-classical wave-packets to more high-level simulation algorithms and some non-standard plotting functions.
 Of course there are also routines included for saving, managing and evaluating simulation results inflexible manner.
 All of these components are put together in an easy to use and easy to